Something Wild Just Happened at the CERN Particle Accelerator

 Hello!

-Scientists at CERN, the home of the Large Hadron Collider, have just observed an astoundingly rare phenomenon at the subatomic level that could lead to a new understanding of the standard model of particle physics.
+Scientists at CERN, home of the Large Hadron Collider, have observed an exceptionally rare subatomic phenomenon that could open a new window into testing the Standard Model of particle physics.

-As part of an experiment called NA62, researchers detected and measured an ultra-rare form of decay for a subatomic particle called a kaon.
-This is one of the rarest interactions in particle physics ever observed: according to the scientists, fewer than one in ten billion kaons decay in this manner.
+In the NA62 experiment, researchers detected and measured an ultra-rare decay of a charged kaon—one of the rarest processes ever recorded in particle physics.
+According to the team, fewer than one in ten billion kaons decay in this specific way.

-"If we measure a deviation from the [standard model], it's a clear sign of new physics," Cristina Lazzeroni, a particle physicist at the University of Birmingham who worked on the experiment, told Interesting Engineering.
+“If we measure a deviation from the Standard Model, it’s a clear sign of new physics,” Cristina Lazzeroni, a particle physicist at the University of Birmingham who contributed to the experiment, told Interesting Engineering.

 Pure Kaos

-Kaons, also known as K mesons, are made of two quarks.
-Charged kaons — the subject of the experiment — contain an up quark and an anti-strange quark.
+Kaons, also known as K mesons, are composed of two quarks.
+The charged kaons studied in this experiment each contain an up quark and an anti-strange quark.

 Precisely the Case

-"Searching for hints of new physics in this decay requires more data, but this result is a leap forward and further strengthens the strong interest in this line of research," NA62 physics coordinator Karim Massri said in a statement about the work.
+“Searching for hints of new physics in this decay requires more data, but this result is a leap forward and further strengthens the strong interest in this line of research,” NA62 physics coordinator Karim Massri said in a statement.

 Thank you!